| |

 120 |

-Here are twelve
+Here are eighteen straight-forward

-good articles from this web site, all focused on dads leading out
+articles from our website.
+They are all focused on dads leading out with our youth, in

 119 |